City of Austin Down Payment Assistance: Your Path to Homeownership

 How to Apply for the City of Austin DPA Program

-Verify Eligibility: Confirm income, buyer status, and property eligibility using tools on the City of Austin’s website or by contacting the Housing Department.
+• Verify Eligibility: Confirm income, buyer status, and property criteria via the City of Austin’s website or Housing Department.

-Complete Homebuyer Education: Enroll in a HUD-approved course through providers like BCL of Texas, typically costing $99, to gain essential knowledge on homebuying.
+• Complete Homebuyer Education: Take a HUD-approved course, such as BCL of Texas, typically $99, to understand the buying process.

-Secure Pre-Approval: Work with a city-approved lender, providing tax returns, pay stubs, and six months of bank statements for mortgage pre-approval.
+• Secure Pre-Approval: Work with a city-approved lender, providing tax returns, pay stubs, and six months of bank statements.

-Confirm Property Location: Ensure the home is within Austin city limits using the City’s GIS mapping tool.
+• Confirm Property Location: Use the City’s GIS mapping tool to ensure the home is within Austin city limits.

 Challenges and Strategies for Success

-High Competition: Obtain pre-approval early and work with realtors experienced in DPA requirements to submit strong offers in neighborhoods like Zilker or Riverside.
+• High Competition: Get pre-approved early and work with realtors versed in DPA to win offers in hot areas like Zilker or Riverside.

-Program Stacking: Combine DPA with FHA loans or TSAHC grants to minimize out-of-pocket costs, especially for buyers with limited savings.
+• Program Stacking: Pair DPA with FHA loans or TSAHC grants to reduce upfront expenses.

 Case Study: Achieving Homeownership with DPA